May is Mental Health Awareness Month!

 It seems simple enough.
 I tend to repel monotony and routine.
 It used to bore me.
 Knowing what is coming up next is not exciting to me, and with my background, I am used to some type of chaos.
 This doesn’t mean that a schedule or routine won’t work for you.
 I have to admit, my schedule is not as set in stone as I’d like it to be.
 I still struggle a lot with this, especially when it comes to sleep/ wake hours, and eating on time.

-Some things that I have purposefully and successfully routinized are movement, workshops, reading, getting outside, and grocery trips.
-I exercise on specific days and times (whether I feel like it or not), I sign up for workshops after work, I read a book before bed to avoid screens, I step outside for 20 minutes a day in the morning to get natural light, and only go grocery shopping 1 day a week for essentials.
+not), I sign up for workshops after work, I read a book before bed to avoid screens, I step outside for 20 minutes a day in the morning to get natural light, and only go grocery shopping 1 day a week for essentials.
 Don’t underestimate the importance of the “simpler” things, like brushing your teeth, having a coffee or tea in the morning, or meditating for 15 minutes before bed.

 Sure, these things don’t need to be so set in stone, but knowing these things are scheduled in my calendar helps me to remove that extra little bit of cognitive fatigue.
 You can only use your brain so much throughout the day without it feeling fried.
 Little things like prepping food and setting aside your clothes for the next day can help tremendously so that you have one less thing to think about.